russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Handling User Input.md

 > [!IMPORTANT]
 >
-> The core purpose of the `guard` statement is provide a graceful early exit from a section of logic that has received bad input.
+> The core purpose of the `guard` statement is to provide a graceful early exit from a section of logic that has received bad input.
 >
 > When a `guard` statement is in a command-line program we can use the `exit` command to stop program execution.
 >